 Non-governmental applicants must submit the Institute's Disclosure of Lobbying Activities Form, which documents whether they, or another entity that is a part of the same organization as the applicant, have advocated a position before Congress on any issue, and identifies the specific subjects of their lobbying efforts (see Appendix B).

 k.
 Letters of Cooperation or Support

 If the cooperation of courts, organizations, agencies, or individuals other than the applicant is required to conduct the project, the applicant should attach written assurances of cooperation and availability to the application, or send them under separate cover.
-To ensure sufficient time to bring them to the Board's attention, letters of support sent under separate cover should be received two weeks in advance of the Board meeting, which can be seen on the Web site.
+To ensure sufficient time to bring them to the Board's attention, letters of support sent under separate cover should be received two weeks in advance of the Board meetings which can be seen on the Web site.

 4. Budget Narrative

 The budget narrative should provide the basis for the computation of all project-related costs.
 When the proposed project would be partially supported by grants from other funding sources, applicants should make clear what costs would be covered by those other grants.
 Additional background information or schedules may be attached if they are essential to obtaining a clear understanding of the proposed budget.
 Numerous and lengthy appendices are strongly discouraged.

 The budget narrative should cover the costs of all components of the project and clearly identify costs attributable to the project evaluation.
 Under OMB grant guidelines incorporated by reference in this Guideline, grant funds may not be used to purchase alcoholic beverages.

 a.
 Justification of Personnel Compensation